When you think of TEOTWAWKI, do you imagine yourself in a badass bunker filled with weapons for zombie-fighting?

 After they’ve exhausted the resources in cities and nearby suburbs, guess which place the horde will infiltrate next?
 Your remote location.
 Prepare your homestead by following easy home fortification tips like planting spiky shrubs and bushes.

 Urbanites are often the first to know about what’s going on.
-If you’re based in the city, you won’t have a problem hearing about storm updates, evacuation orders, and other important news.
+If you’re an urban prepper, you won’t have a problem hearing about storm updates, evacuation orders, and other important news.
 News will spread fast.

 But if an EMP attack hits or a heavy flood knocks out power lines, you better have a radio prepared in case your smartphone stops working.
 Don’t go for the first one you see, though.
 It’s crucial to find the right comms system since buildings can disrupt some radios and their frequencies.